kencypher56/cypher-aibookgenerator/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Cypher AI team.
+  Made with ❤️ by Kencypher :>.
 </p>